TexasInstruments/AM26x-add-on-SDK/README.md

 ***Note***

-1. The applications of the AM26x-add-on-SDK are meant to serve as a reference code and are not thoroughly tested, optimized to provide the best performance, unless specified in the Readme.md of the applications.
+1. The applications of the AM26x-add-on-SDK serve as a reference code and are not thoroughly tested, optimized to provide the best performance, unless specified in the Readme.md of the applications.

 2. Makefile build is not supported for the applications inside the AM26x-add-on-SDK.